 3. Waggo Heavy Extra Large Ceramic Dog Bowl

 If you are looking for a large ceramic dog bowl, the Waggo heavy gloss is one of them.
-This bowl comes on the market in three sizes like small, medium, and large options that they just did not compare to the large size.
+This bowl comes on the market in three sizes: small, medium, and large, which they did not compare to the large size.

-Well first, the ceramic bowl going to keep your hungry pooch full and is capable of holding 8 cups of kibble but no other bowl we tested could match the amount of food where a large ceramic feeder could hold.
+Well, first, the ceramic bowl is going to keep your hungry pooch full and is capable of holding 8 cups of kibble, but no other bowl we tested could match the amount of food where a large ceramic feeder could hold.
 But this reason we singled the bowl out as the winner?
 It’s the weight.

-If you are looking for a hefty dog bowl that you giant the pooch and would not try to pick because this is good as it gets.
-It comes with a smooth gloss surface that is both difficult for the dog to grip and easy to clean.
+Suppose you are looking for a hefty dog bowl that you giant the pooch and would not try to pick because this is good as it gets.
+It comes with a smooth gloss surface that is difficult for the dog to grip and easy to clean.

-Most of the bowl sliding around your floor but it depends on the surface.
+Most of the bowls sliding around your floor, but it depends on the surface.
 Tiles, wood floor, and laminate floors most of the movement but even then was minimal movement.
-If you have issues with sliding the bowl on your floors, we will highly recommend a non-slip mat.
+If you have issues sliding the bowl on your floors, we will highly recommend a non-slip mat.
 So, it can catch any food that your dos spill that makes cleaning up easier for you.
-Also read, ceramic mug with lid.
+Also, read ceramic mug with lid.

-In addition, this bowl is highly recommended that we found even our messiest eaters were able to contain their meal to bowl.
+In addition, this bowl is highly recommended that we found even our messiest eaters could contain their meal to bowl.

 Key to features